ArtiPedia/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 <!--End mc_embed_signup-->
 {% endhighlight %}

-I have a working form as well!
+I have embedded a working form here.
+You can customize the design in any way you like.

 <!-- Begin MailChimp Signup Form -->
 <link href="/css/mailchimp.css" rel="stylesheet" type="text/css">